Eva Luna (TV series)

-Eva Luna is a 2010 telenovela produced by Venevisión International in collaboration with Univision Studios, starring Blanca Soto and Guy Ecker as the main protagonists, and Julian Gil and Susana Dosamantes as the main antagonists.
-It is a remake of Telemundo's 1997 telenovela Aguamarina.
-Univision aired Eva Luna weeknights at 8pm/7pm central from November 1, 2010 to April 11, 2011, and a TV-14 rating was applied for all episodes.
-Mexico's Canal de las Estrellas aired Eva Luna from September 19, 2011 to January 6, 2012.
+Eva Luna is an American telenovela produced by Venevisión International in collaboration with Univision Studios, starring Blanca Soto, Guy Ecker, Julian Gil and Susana Dosamantes.
+It is a remake of the 1997 telenovela Aguamarina, created by Leonardo Padrón.
+The telenovela aired on Univision from November 1, 2010 to April 11, 2011.
+In Mexico, Canal de las Estrellas aired Eva Luna from September 19, 2011 to January 6, 2012.

 Synopsis

 A love story set in Los Angeles, Eva Luna revolves around the life of Eva González (Blanca Soto), a young woman of extraordinary beauty, humble and hardworking.
 Like so many immigrants coming to America, Eva arrives with her father and younger sister to California in search of a better life.
 However, Eva does not imagine that to find happiness will first have to suffer a terrible loss, because her life is intertwined with dark family secrets, lies, deception and ambition of a powerful family.

 Eva finds work as a personal attendant to the founder of Publicidad Arismendi, Julio Arismendi.
 She immediately wins over his son, Leonardo Arismendi (Julian Gil), and his best friend, Daniel Villanueva (Guy Ecker), who is dating Leonardo's sister, Victoria (Vanessa Villela).
 Victoria and her mother, Marcela (Susana Dosamantes), dislike Eva, as they feel that Eva threatens Victoria's beauty.
 Daniel is a successful advertising executive of Publicidad Arismendi and widowed father of a young daughter named Laurita (Gaby Borges).
 Daniel & Eva are immediately attracted to each other.
 At first, the relationship between Daniel and Eva is a disastrous swing of love and hate, but in the end they fall madly, passionately in love.
 When Daniel leaves Victoria for Eva, Marcela takes action.
 She gives Victoria a cup of tea and has her go to sleep.
 Renata, their housekeeper, is sent to check on Victoria, and calls 911 when she sees Victoria won't answer and has pills next to her bedside, that Marcela put there on purpose.
 Awaking in the hospital, Victoria is told by her mother that she attempted to commit suicide, although Victoria herself has no memory or thought of committing suicide.
 Marcela explains that she must play the part of the heartbroken suicidal victim in order to trick Daniel to come back to her, but Daniel will not be manipulated by the two women anymore.